Erik van Ommen

 Eight years ago my wife and I bought an old vicary in the North of Holland with a large studio and gallery – Atelier Brink 2 -, open to the public three months a year.
 We changed the garden into a refugee for birds.
 Hawfinch and kingfisher are often there, storks are sleeping on its nest.
 It is a perfect place to work on my oils, watercolours, etchings, sumi-e, lino- and woodcuts.

-I have published 24 books in Holland, one in Japan, one in Germany and one in Georgia.
+I have published 26 books in Holland, one in Japan, one in Germany and one in Georgia.
 The books are inspired by sketches I made in several countries.
 The world is my studio, I always say.
-Since 2000 he has been painting, drawing and writing the following books:
+Since 2000 I have been painting, drawing and writing the following books:

 About a pair of bee-eaters breeding near his house.

-In 2013 my book De Waddenatelier was published.
-At the same time I published an i-book The African Waddenatelier with sketches, drawings and video’s about his stay on an island in Holland and his trip to Mauretanie.
+In 2013 my book Het Waddenatelier was published.
+At the same time I published an i-book The African Waddenatelier with sketches, drawings and video’s about my stay on an island in Holland and my trip to Mauretanie.
 It goes with a large exhibition of 100 works in the famous Slot Zeist.
-The whole project (exhibition, book, i-book and video presntation) was done to celebrate my 30-th anniversary of being a professional artist.
+The whole project (exhibition, book, i-book and video presntation) was to celebrate my 30-th anniversary of being a professional artist.

-In 2015 I was the founder of “Het bevlogen oog” (the enchanted eye), an annual prize for he best birdartist in Holland.
+In 2015 I was founded “Het bevlogen oog” (the enchanted eye), an annual prize for he best young birdartist in Holland.

 In the same year I was asked to make the offical logo of the Dutch National bird, the blacktailed godwit.